hmnhGeek/stock-price-auto-tracker/README.md

 ### 3. Create a Database

 Inside your mongodb instance, create a database called `stock_tracker` and a collection inside it called `stocks`.

+## Setting Up Backend and Frontend Projects

+The Mini Stock Price Tracker consists of both a backend and a frontend application.
+Here's how you can set up and run both projects:

+### Backend Setup

+1. Navigate to the "/backend" folder by `cd /backend`.
+2. Then do `npm install` and let it finish.

+### Frontend Setup
+1. Navigate to the "/stock-price-tracker" by `cd /stock-price-tracker`.
+2. Then do `npm install` and let it finish.